A Sequence-Form Formulation of Logistic Quantal Response Equilibrium in Extensive-Form Games for Selecting Nash

-with the notation summarized in Table~\ref{nfpr-tab-pre1}.
-In this paper, we restrict attention to finite extensive-form games with perfect recall.
-Here, ``finite" means that the set $H$ is finite.
-Perfect recall requires that, for every player $i\in N_c$, any two histories $h$ and $h'$ contained in the same information set of $i$ satisfy $R_i(h)=R_i(h')$.
-The normal-form representation of $\Gamma$ is expressed as $\Gamma_n=\langle N, S, \sigma^c, \{u^i\}_{i\in N}\rangle$ and the corresponding notation is explained in Table~\ref{nfpr-tab-pre2}.
-To facilitate computation, define
+Following Osborne and Rubinstein~\cite{OsborneCourseGameTheory1994}, an extensive-form game is represented by $\Gamma=\langle N, H, P, f_c, \{{\cal I}_i\}_{i\in N}, \{\succsim_i\}_{i\in N}\rangle$, where the notation is summarized in Table~\ref{Table0}.Throughout this paper, we consider finite extensive-form games with perfect recall.
+Finiteness means that the set of histories, $H$, is finite.
+Perfect recall requires that, for each player $i\in N_c$, any two histories $h$ and $h'$ belonging to the same information set of player $i$ satisfy $R_i(h)=R_i(h')$.